Kaibert123/kestra.io/docs/developer-guide/helpers/README.md

 # Helpers

-Kestra have some *helpers* function that can help during flow development.
+Kestra provides *helpers* functionality that can help during flow development.

 ::: warning
 These helpers are only available during flow development in order to test on your local installation.